Everything We Know So Far About the Attack on the French Chemical Factory

 “We heard a fairly loud noise shortly before 10 o’clock.
 We didn’t get too concerned as we’re not far from the airport Saint Exupery, so we thought it was an aeroplane passing by lower than usual.

-French President Francois Hollande, who was attending a summit in Brussels, attended a press conference giving what detail he knew of the attack.
-He condemned it as a “pure terrorist attack”, and said “there is no doubt the intention was to provoke an attack, an explosion”.
+French President Francois Hollande, who was at a summit in Brussels, gave a press conference after the attack.
+He condemned it as a “pure terrorist attack” and said “there is no doubt the intention was to provoke an attack, an explosion”.
+Later, after returning to Paris, he said that the security level would be raised to its highest point and that thousands of police officers will be stationed throughout the country over the next few days.

 AFP reports that French Prime Minister Manuel Valls said the attack was an act of “Islamist terrorism” that “shows the jihadist threat remains very high”.